yurii-github/my-library/README.md

 │   ├── assets      -  -  -  -  -  -  -  - our assets
 ├── └── index.php   -  -  -  -  -  -  -  - entry point of the application
 └── serve           -  -  -  -  -  -  -  - run webapp locally
-├── .env            -  -  -  -  -  -  -  - environment variables, used for dev mode only (optional)
 ------
 </pre>